Technical Report: Impact of Position Bias on Language Models in Token Classification: Related Work

 \subsection{Data Imbalance and biases}

 Various kinds of \textit{biases of datasets} have been observed in several research studies on NLP tasks.
 Li et al. \cite{li2019dice} addressed the issue of data imbalance in tasks such as tagging and machine reading comprehension (MRC), where the ratio of positive to negative examples is significantly low.
 They proposed a combination of Trversky index-based (dice) loss and focal loss to mitigate the effect of what they called \textbf{easy} negative examples.
 Zhou et al.\cite{zhou-chen-2021-learning} discussed the problem of overfitting on noisy labels (due to annotation errors) in models for Information Extraction tasks like NER and Relation Extraction (RE).
-They developed a denoising framework where neural models with the same structure, with different parameter initialization, are jointly optimized and regularized to produce similar predictions through an agreement loss to prevent overfitting on noisy labels.